muesli/deckmaster-emojis/README.md

 # deckmaster-emojis

-A deck of emojis for Deckmaster
+An emoji keyboard deck for Deckmaster